 Just like the Recruitment staff, they will focus on whether an applicant meets the needs of a particular job description.

 An interview can take anywhere between five minutes to several hours.
-One person conducting an interview behind a desk or over the phone will typically provide the shortest durations.
+One person conducting an interview behind a desk or over the phone will typically provide the shortest duration.

 The positive thing for first-timer applicants is that they don’t have to suffer through a long interview.
 On the flipside, the lack of time may mean being unable to clarify questions or answers.